LinkinEminem/ROS/README.md

 The detailed requirement can be found in [Ubuntu 18 Installation](https://docs.niryo.com/dev/ros/v4.1.0/en/source/installation/ubuntu_18.html)

-## Install an additional Python module
+## Install An Additional Python Module

 The official method is: